troygoode/MembershipStarterKit/README.markdown

 # How do I use it?

+*Note* As of now this uses MVC 3 with razor views, so your project needs to be MVC 3.
+It uses MVCContrib which in turn uses MVC Futures.

 *Note:* If you have an ASP.Net MVC 1.0 project, you can convert it to ASP.NET MVC 2.0 following these
 instructions:
 [http://www.asp.net/learn/whitepapers/what-is-new-in-aspnet-mvc/#_TOC2](http://www.asp.net/learn/whitepapers/what-is-new-in-aspnet-mvc/#_TOC2)